THE FIVE FIRST SATURDAYS IS A DEVOTION NEEDED NOW MORE THAN EVER! FIND OUT MORE HERE

 Lord Jesus, shelter our Holy Father the Pope under the protection of Your Sacred Heart.
 Be his light, his strength and his consolation.

 Speaking of strength, didn’t Christ remind us in the Gospels that we are to love God with all our heart, soul, mind and strength and to love our neighbor as ourselves (Mark 12:30-31; Luke 10:27)?
-Certainly our Holy Father has sought that level of holiness!
+Pray that Pope Leo XIV will have, and exude as much as possible, that level of holiness!

 Return from Prayers to the Pope